ADI-Academy/EnvironmentSetup/README.md

 We want to maintain our own version of python which we are going to do via the Homebrew package manager for mac-osx.

-1. Install homebrew by running the following command:
+1. Install homebrew by running the following command and following the printed instructions:
 ```shell
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 2. Update your brew references:
 ```shell
 brew update
 ```
 3.
+### 2. pip
+### 3. virtualenv
 ### 4. Testing
 If you followed all of the previous steps without error, you should be able to run Flask now!
-1. Make sure that your virtualenv is activated (remember: `source bin/activate`)
+1. Make sure that your virtualenv is activated (remember: ` source bin/activate`)

 2. Copy and paste the following code into a file (don't worry if you don't understand what's going on - we'll be going into granular detail in the coming weeks!):
 ```python
 from flask import Flask